lammps/lammps/doc/src/Build_extras.rst

       In general, it is safer to use build setting consistent with the rest of LAMMPS.
-This is best carried out from the LAMMPS src directory using a command like these, which simply invoke the ``lib/colvars/Install.py`` script with the specified args:
+This is best carried out from the LAMMPS src directory using a command like these, which simply invokes the ``lib/colvars/Install.py`` script with the specified args:

       .. code-block:: bash